InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/io-transformer.md

 > It's important to note that whether modifications to memory data during processing will affect the original input data depends on how the
 > transformation is handled.
 Generally, if deep cloning is not performed, it will affect the data; otherwise, it will not.

-#### To output
+#### Write to output

-Use the `To Output` property to define a script.
+Use the `Write to output` property to define a script.
 The returned data will be used as output data for this step.
 The script is a function that takes the following parameters:

 - `$result` represents the outgoing data,